Sri Aurobindo

-Sri Aurobindo (born Aurobindo Ghose; 15 August 1872 – 5 December 1950) was an Indian philosopher, yogi, maharishi, poet, and Indian nationalist.
-He was also a journalist, editing newspapers such as Vande Mataram.
-He joined the Indian movement for independence from British colonial rule, until 1910 was one of its influential leaders, and then became a spiritual reformer, introducing his visions on human progress and spiritual evolution.
+Sri Aurobindo (born Aurobindo Ghose; 15 August 1872 – 5 December 1950) was an Indian yogi, maharishi, and Indian nationalist.
+He also edited the newspaper Bande Mataram.

-Aurobindo studied for the Indian Civil Service at King's College, Cambridge, England.
-After returning to India he took up various civil service works under the Maharaja of the Princely state of Baroda and became increasingly involved in nationalist politics in the Indian National Congress and the nascent revolutionary movement in Bengal with the Anushilan Samiti.
-He was arrested in the aftermath of a number of bombings linked to his organization in a public trial where he faced charges of treason for Alipore Conspiracy.
-However, Sri Aurobindo could only be convicted and imprisoned for writing articles against British colonial rule in India.
-He was released when no evidence could be provided, following the murder of a prosecution witness, Narendranath Goswami, during the trial.
-During his stay in the jail, he had mystical and spiritual experiences, after which he moved to Pondicherry, leaving politics for spiritual work.
+Aurobindo studied for the Indian Civil Service at King's College, in Cambridge, England.
+After returning to India, he took up various civil service works under the Maharaja of the princely state of Baroda.
+He became increasingly involved in nationalist politics in the Indian National Congress and the nascent revolutionary movement in Bengal with the Anushilan Samiti.
+He was arrested in the aftermath of a number of bombings linked to his organisation in a public trial where he faced charges of treason for Alipore Conspiracy and then released, after which he moved to Pondicherry and developed a spiritual practice he called Integral Yoga.
+He wrote The Life Divine, which deals with the philosophical aspect of Integral Yoga and Synthesis of Yoga, which deals with the principles and methods of Integral Yoga.
+In 1926, he and Mira Alfassa founded Sri Aurobindo Ashram.

-At Pondicherry, Sri Aurobindo developed a spiritual practice he called Integral Yoga.
-The central theme of his vision was the evolution of human life into a divine life in divine body.
-He believed in a spiritual realisation that not only liberated but transformed human nature, enabling a divine life on earth.
-In 1926, with the help of his spiritual collaborator, Mirra Alfassa (referred to as "The Mother"), Sri Aurobindo Ashram was founded.

-His main literary works are The Life Divine, which deals with the philosophical aspect of Integral Yoga; Synthesis of Yoga, which deals with the principles and methods of Integral Yoga; and Savitri: A Legend and a Symbol, an epic poem.
+Aurobindo was the first Indian to create a major literary corpus in English.
+His work synthesizes the histories of Eastern and Western philosophy, religion, literature, and psychology into a complex vision of the transition of humanity to divinity.
+His principal philosophical writings are The Life Divine and The Synthesis of Yoga, while his principal poetic work is Savitri: a Legend and a Symbol.
+He wrote translations and commentaries of the Vedas, Upanishads, and the Gita among others; plays; literary, social, political, and historical criticism; devotional works, as well as three volumes of letters.
+Several volumes of his conversations have also been recorded.